Graded review

 There are real positive signals, and we won't bury them.
 A randomized, placebo-controlled trial found that 10 weeks of NMN (250 mg/day) improved skeletal-muscle insulin sensitivity in prediabetic postmenopausal women2.
 A small double-blind trial reported NMN improved aerobic capacity in amateur runners, though the effect was partly attributed to training-driven oxygen utilization3.

 Against those sit two sobering data points.
 A physiologic study in overweight and older adults confirmed NR raised whole-blood NAD+ but found no significant improvement in muscle function, aerobic capacity, mitochondrial function, or metabolic parameters4.
 And a systematic review and meta-analysis concluded that NAD+ precursor supplementation does not produce consistent, clinically meaningful improvements in metabolic-syndrome parameters5.
+For the full trial-by-trial breakdown — including the Parkinson's and heart-failure studies and why the Sinclair-adjacent hype outran the data — see NAD+ for longevity: what the trials actually show.

 The honest read: narrow surrogate wins in specific populations, no consistent benefit overall, and zero lifespan or healthspan hard-outcome data.
 NAD+ precursors are plausible, well tolerated, and unproven for longevity.
+The one mitochondrial supplement with a cleaner functional-trial record is urolithin A — see urolithin A (Mitopure): mitochondrial hype or real? for the rare case where multiple RCTs show modest muscle gains, though still no lifespan data.

-### Why "NAD+ went up" isn't the win it sounds like
+Why "NAD+ went up" isn't the win it sounds like

 The most common sales pitch for NAD+ supplements is that NAD+ declines with age and these compounds restore it.
 The decline is real, and these compounds do raise NAD+.
 But the logic skips a step: it assumes that restoring a biomarker restores the health that biomarker is associated with.
 The physiologic study is the clearest counterexample — NAD+ rose, and nothing functional improved4.
 Biomarkers can be markers of aging without being levers that, when pushed, reverse it.
 Until trials show that raising NAD+ changes outcomes you can feel — strength, endurance, metabolic health, or hard events — "your NAD+ went up" is a chemistry result, not a health result.